Aero-ComSci/Bell-Ringer----220/README.md

 # Bell-Ringer----220
 Binary Flipplin -- Binary Bangers

-Fix the lyrics First to get their pulled request wins!

 [Verse]
-Zeros and ones they dance in the night
+Zeros and ones, they dance in the night
-Flickering lights they shine so bright
+Flickering lights, they shine so bright
-In the binary world it's all black and white
+In the binary world, it's all black and white
-Positive or negative ain't no fight
+Positive or negative, ain't no fight

 [Verse 2]
 Flip the bits and add a one